 Ottawa, the capital city of Canada, is located in the province of Ontario.
 It is the fourth largest metropolitan area in the country.
 Ottawa borders the province of Quebec, separated primarily by the Ottawa River (Quebec is situated on the western side of the river, whereas Ontario is situated on the eastern side).

 Considered the political center of Canada, Ottawa is home to various research, cultural, and educational centers, as well as many art and national museums.

-If you’re thinking of taking your e-bike to Ottawa, this article will help guide you and answer all the questions you need to know before embarking on your trip!
+If you’re thinking of exploring Ottawa by electric bike, this article will help guide you and answer all the questions you need to know before embarking on your trip!

 E-biking rules in Ottawa